 The problem with boosters is a problem of ambiguity, when you go searching for reviews you will find comments saying things like “more meaty core to my sound”, “slotting is even more secure”, “dynamic range has been increased” what does that even mean?

-It means the change is case dependent and very small.
-Since the change in sound it’s not obvious and may be barely noticeable.
-I can only recommend a booster to veterans, but then again this guide is aimed for beginners.
+It means the change is case-dependent and very small.
+Since the change in sound, it’s not obvious and may be barely noticeable.
+I can only recommend a booster to veterans, but then again this guide is aimed at beginners.

 A mute is an accessory placed on the bell of the instrument (where the sound comes from) that will lower the volume of the instrument.
 The point of the mute it’s to use it for practice in places where you can’t make a lot of noise, that means every small room with thin walls.